fm4dd/pi-bno080/readme.md

 <img src="sparkfun-bno080.png" height="267px" width="320px">

+### Note

+This is a early work fragment and not a completed project.
+The SHTP protocol running over I2C requires more analysis / work on the asynchronous communication model.

 ## I2C bus connection

 On the Raspberry Pi I2C bus, the Sparkfun sensor board has I2C protcol as the default, and it responds  on the I2C bus with the slave address 0x4b.
 Per BNO080 datasheet, two I2C addresses are possible: 0x4a or 0x4b, depending on the SA0 pin level.
 Sparkfun by default pulls the SA0 pin up.
 If jumper SJ2 gets closed, SA0 will be pulled down and sets the address 0x4a.